 The Eritrean refugee population is estimated at more than 321,000 people.
-UN estimates that each month some 5,000 Eritreans, among them hundreds of unaccompanied minors, leave the country.?
+UN estimates that each month some 5,000 Eritreans, among them hundreds of unaccompanied minors, leave the country.??
 The majority of Eritrean asylum seekers cite mandatory indefinite military conscription as the primary reason for fleeing, followed by military service defectors escaping severe abuse and imprisonment, and elderly people hoping to be reunited with family members.?
-Many arrive on European shores: in 2015, a total of 38,791 crossed the Mediterranean, arriving mostly in Italy.
-Eritreans constitute the biggest group of migrants arriving in Italy by boat.??
-Eritreans face the risk of being prosecuted when they return to Eritrea.?
+Many arrive on European shores, but numbers have been decreasing: in 2016, a total of 20,718 Eritreas crossed the Mediterranean to Italy, compared to 39,534 in 2015 and 34,329 in 2014.
+This trend continues to be observed in 2017.
+In the first three months of the year, 500 Eritreans arrived in Italy, compared to over 6,000 in the same period of 2016.
+However, numbers increased slightly between April and June.?
+Reasons for the decline may be the increased arrests and deportations by Egyptian and Sudanese authories in 2016, as well as settlement of Eritrean refugees in neighbouring countries.?
+Eritreans face risk of prosecution when they return to Eritrea.?

 Sudan: Sudan reportedly hosts over 108,000 Eritrean refugees.?
-Eritreans arrive in Sudan daily.?
+Approximately one third of the Eritreans whom the UNHCR records crossing into Sudan register as refugees.?
 Forced returns are regular.??
-Approximately one third of the Eritreans whom the UNHCR records crossing into Sudan register as refugees.?

 Uganda: As of 31 May, Uganda hosts 12,654 Eritrean refugees, compared to 11,864 at the end of 2016.?

 Kenya: As of 31 May, Kenya hosts 1,594 Eritrean refugees compared to 1,590 at the end of 2016.?